Result Table All Signals Results Summary Table Performance Table Integration Table Measurement Conditions SST Results Result Table

 Response Factor

-Coefficient used for amount calculation for unidentified substances.
-Amount is set as area (height) of peak multiplied by this coefficient.
-This value serves in fact as an artificial single-point calibration for unidentified substances.
+Coefficient used for amount calculation for uncalibrated substances.
+Amount is set as area/height of peak multiplied by this coefficient.
+This value serves as a simple single-point calibration.

 Scale